-The SAFA Program (Safety Assessment of Foreign Aircraft) is not exclusive to the EU.
+The RIP is not exclusive to Europe.
 Your aircraft can be inspected under the program in 49 different countries around the world, including Canada, Morocco, Singapore, and the United Arab Emirates.

 Here are the key points:

-- Ramp checks are possible in every country in the world – but follow a more regulated and common structure in SAFA Countries – totalling 47 – see the map and list below.
+- Ramp checks are possible in every country in the world – but follow a more regulated and common structure in SAFA countries – totalling 49 – see the map and list below.

 - There is a standard checklist that is used by Inspectors in all SAFA countries, which you should be familiar with – see further down.

 - Three categories of findings have been defined.
 A “Category 1” finding is called a minor finding; “Category 2” is a significant finding and “Category 3” a major finding.
 The terms “minor”, “significant” and “major” relate to the level of influence on safety.

 - If there is a “corrective actions before flight authorised” finding – then the inspector is concerned and a repair must be made before the aircraft is released to fly.

 Unless your aircraft looks like this, you have little to worry about.